davidkane9/Gov-1006-Papers-Spring-2020/README.md

 # Final Papers for Gov 1006 in Spring 2020

-This repo contains the final papers for Gov 1006 at Harvard University in the Spring of 2020.
+This repository contains the final papers for Gov 1006 at Harvard University in the Spring of 2020.

 ### Do This